shravanikolli/Document-Collection-Unit/README.md

 # Document Collection Unit

-This project is a POC that i worked on my own to become more fluent in Angular JS.
-Just to give a complete picture, the application contains few application tabs as below<br>
+This project is a POC on document delivery system, that i worked on to become more fluent in Angular JS. <br/>The application contains few functionalities described as below<br>

 1) Projects<br/>
 2) Supplier Contracts <br/>